asimovian/plur/README.md

 The **framework** provides reusable cross-platform JS libraries for rapid development of both front-end and server-side applications.
 Applications are **interconnected** as plur *nodes* out of the box.
 The API also provides basic identity, authentication, and message passing.

 The cloud **platform** builds on top of the framework, scaling core API services across a nodal network that we call a plur **cloud**.
 Each plur _cloud_ operates as simple network appliance that may be started and stopped at will.
-Internally, the cloud contains plur _nodes_ that control VMs, authenticate requests, route messages based on _roles_ and technical _capabilties_, and scale any apps or services developed with the plur framework.
+Internally, the cloud contains plur **nodes** that control VMs, authenticate requests, route messages, and scale any apps or services developed with the plur framework.

 Documentation
 -------------